rspamd/rspamd.com/doc/configuration/index.md

 {% endraw %}

- templating can be useful to hide secret values from config files, by placing them into environment variables.
+Templating can be useful to hide secret values from config files, by placing them into environment variables.
 Rspamd automatically reads environment variables that start with a `RSPAMD_` prefix, and pushes them onto the `env` variable.
 For example, `RSPAMD_foo=bar` becomes `env.foo="bar"` in templates.

 The `env` variable also contains the following information: